 - Arts and Design

-DIY Wooden Toy Bulldozer Plans: The Dozer Blade moves back & forth as the little Bulldozer rolls along!
+The dozer blade moves back & forth as the little bulldozer rolls along!

 There's something special about handcrafted wooden toys that children love and grownups appreciate.
 Perhaps it is the organic qualities of the wood, or the timeless and simple designs, or the craftsmanship and fascination of watching handcrafted wooden toys in motion (Wow, that's clever!
 How did they make that?).